TODA General Resources

 -

-TODA Reporting Drug Poisoning Events in Texas (PDF in English) identifies Texas drug poisoning reporting systems and how to report.
+TODA Reporting Drug Poisoning Events in Texas (PDF) identifies Texas drug poisoning reporting systems and how to report.

 Resources